 To the extent practicable and appropriate, TEA would require school districts to administer the TAKS test by computer by May 1, 2007.
-TEA would have to develop or acquire ongoing, computer-adaptive, interactive assessment tools for each subject and grade level TAKS test and, from funds appropriated for this purpose, make them available to public schools at no cost.
 TEA could adopt rules governing computer-adaptive assessments and delay the release of TAKS test questions and answer keys as necessary to implement computer-adaptive testing.

-HB 2 would move public education in Texas into the 21st century by giving school districts the resources and tools needed to harness the promise of technology.
+CSHB 2 would move public education in Texas into the 21st century by giving school districts the resources and tools needed to harness the promise of technology.
 Other states and school districts already are successfully implementing this vision with positive results.
 For continued economic growth and improved employment opportunities, Texas cannot afford to fall behind in providing a modern learning environment.
 Public education should follow the example of business in embracing technology as an integral part of its operations.

 Investing in technology is expensive, and the bill likely would not fund all of a district's technology needs.
 But most school districts have used the current \$30 technology allotment to develop technology programs, and additional funding would allow them to expand on that basic programming.
-Districts also could use their own resources to provide enough funding to cover the "total cost of ownership."
+Districts also could use their own resources to provide enough funding to cover the 'total cost of ownership."
+The bill would establish a technology grant program to provide additional technology funding for districts that apply and qualify for these grants.
+This grant program would be funded through appropriations in addition to the technology allotment.